chef/chef/DOC_CHANGES.md

 ### `dsc_resource` resource

-Added allow_reboot attribute to dsc_resource.
+Added reboot_action attribute to dsc_resource.

-If the DSC resource indicates that it requires a reboot, allow_reboot can use the reboot resource to either reboot immediately (:reboot_now) or queue a reboot (:request_reboot).
+If the DSC resource indicates that it requires a reboot, reboot_action can use the reboot resource to either reboot immediately (:reboot_now) or queue a reboot (:request_reboot).
+The default value of reboot_action is :nothing.